Verified-Intelligence/abCROWN_Control_Tutorial/README.md

 ## Citation

-If you find our tutorial useful, please consider citing our tutorial paper:
+If you find our tutorial or our new API useful, please consider citing our tutorial paper:

 ```bibtex
 @article{li2026bridging,